 A plain text large print version of the consultation document will be published online.
 Printed copies will be provided on request.
 The plain text document will meet the requirements for text readers to support people with more significant visual impairments.
-Braille and audio versions of the main consultation materials will be made available on request.
+Braille, British Sign Language video, small text and audio versions of the main consultation materials will be made available on request.